 1. Procrastination

 According to Forbes, procrastination is one of those bad work habits that can cost your job.
 Indeed, it’s all too easy to get caught up in the trap of putting off accomplishing projects.
 People are more prone to putting off starting a long-term objective until the last available time.
 Because you have to speed through it, this can have an impact on the final outcome.
+There may be internal and external causes preventing you from starting this endeavor, such as unexpected events that cause delays.
+Break up your assignment into smaller portions to avoid procrastination.
+You can handle the project in stages to avoid becoming overwhelmed.

 2. Overworking with no break

 It may appear that you must labor nonstop in order to get the most out of your employment at times.
 The fallacy is that skipping breaks allows you to work more productively.
 In fact, taking regular breaks at work is accompanied by plenty of benefits, both for your health and for better work performance.
-Besides, a 2015 study proves that managers couldn’t identify the difference between those who worked 80-hour weeks and those who didn’t.
+A 2015 study proves that managers couldn’t identify the difference between those who worked 80-hour weeks and those who didn’t [2].
+Watch out for your health, because not taking breaks can be taxing on both your mind and body.
+Taking a few pauses throughout the day, when you have plenty of time, is a simple cure for overworking.

 3. Taking too many breaks

+On the contrary, taking too many pauses can prevent you from being productive.
+In most cases, a bad distraction habit is what causes it.
+Snacking every hour, checking your phone, or simply not working for an extended period of time might cause you to lose focus and push back deadlines.
 One strategy to avoid taking too many breaks is to simply limit the number of breaks you take.
 Select breaks that are really important.
 This may appear difficult, but give yourself incentives to work longer.
 However, make sure you’re taking occasional breaks, like lunch breaks because it’s necessary to get out of work mode from time to time.

 4. No plans or goals for the week